sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

 == Basic Arithmetic ==

- * Speed-up in dividing a polynomial by an integer (Burcin Erocal) -- Dividing a polynomial by an integer is now up to 6x faster than previously.
+ * Speed-up in dividing a polynomial by an integer (William Stein, Burcin Erocal) -- Dividing a polynomial by an integer is now up to 6x faster than previously.
 On Debian 5.0 Lenny with kernel 2.6.24-1-686, an Intel(R) Celeron(R) CPU running at 2.00GHz with 1.0GB of RAM, one has the following timing statistics:
  {{{
 # BEFORE